tapyu/c-and-cpp-lessons/README.md

 </tr>
 <tr>
   <td><code>-g</code></td>
   <td>Include debugging information in the generated executable.
-It adds debugging symbols to the binary, which can be extremely helpful for debugging and analyzing your program when it encounters issues or crashes.</td>
+It adds debugging symbols to the binary, which can be extremely helpful for debugging and analyzing your program when it encounters issues or crashes. <b> You can only debug a compiled executable if add debugging informantion in it by using this flag at compile time</b>.</td>
 <tr>
 <tr>
   <td><code>-Wall</code></td>